aaronmams/jekyll-now/_posts/2016-12-08-Researcher Degrees of Freedom, Gartley Patterns, and Porn.md

 First, an excerpt from the paper that brought us the term, "Researcher Degrees of Freedom", [Simmons et al. 2011](http://pss.sagepub.com/content/22/11/1359):

-*[I]t is unacceptably easy to publish “statistically significant” evidence consistent with any hypothesis.
+*It is unacceptably easy to publish “statistically significant” evidence consistent with any hypothesis.*

-The culprit is a construct we refer to as researcher degrees of freedom.
+*The culprit is a construct we refer to as researcher degrees of freedom.
 In the course of collecting and analyzing data, researchers have many decisions to make: Should more data be collected?
 Should some observations be excluded?
 Which conditions should be combined and which ones compared?
 Which control variables should be considered?
-Should specific measures be combined or transformed or both?
+Should specific measures be combined or transformed or both?*

-It is rare, and sometimes impractical, for researchers to make all these decisions beforehand.
+*It is rare, and sometimes impractical, for researchers to make all these decisions beforehand.
 Rather, it is common (and accepted practice) for researchers to explore various analytic alternatives, to search for a combination that yields “statistical significance,” and to then report only what “worked.”
 The problem, of course, is that the likelihood of at least one (of many) analyses producing a falsely positive finding at the 5% level is necessarily greater than 5%.*

 ## Here is the lightening round overview of today's post: